The Able-Ness Toolkit

 Vulnerability is Key

-Giving students agency in the service-learning process can be scary.
+Giving youth agency in the service-learning process can be scary.
 An educator must be comfortable with being vulnerable.
-Know that your students, regardless of their abilities or skill level, will need the freedom and support to try, fail, and try again.
-Through failures come the opportunity to discuss issues that occurred with students and come to a shared understanding of how to do things differently in the future.
-This process can be frustrating for all involved, but know that for your students, especially those with different able-ness, this process is life changing.
+Know that your youth, regardless of their abilities or skill level, will need the freedom and support to try, fail, and try again.
+Through failures come the opportunity to discuss issues that occurred and come to a shared understanding of how to do things differently in the future.
+This process can be frustrating for all involved, but know that for youth, especially those with different able-ness, this process is life changing.

 “Embrace the problems,” said Ms. Renne Wyman, MiCL Teacher from Sparta High School in Sparta, Michigan.
 “For my students I am all about life lessons, and sometimes those lessons are hard.
 But with great difficulty comes improvement and teaching in this way is unlimitedly powerful.”
 Direct from Wyman, who is also the coordinator of the Best Prom Ever: “if there’s something you’re doing over and over for a lesson or project, you can teach your students to help in the process and they’ll learn new skills and gain new experiences as a result!”

 Planning a Service-Learning Project

 This resource provides guidance and questions for each step of the process.

 This chart helps youth prepare for who does what in the service-learning process.

 - Understand the rules of food and beverage service via your State Health Department

 - Best Buddies